What sports can be hosted at the new facility?

 How is ECA related to Friends of Civic?

 ECA and Friends of Civic are two separate organizations with complementary goals.
 Friends of Civic worked for seven years to raise enough money to preserve the Civic grandstand.
 ECA was formed with the goal of purchasing the entire property in order to build a new KIDSPORTS Fieldhouse, a new multi-purpose field and to renovate the grandstand.
 After the fire, ECA’s goal to build a community sports and recreation center remained the same.
 Friends of Civic has supported ECA from the beginning with one of the Friends of Civic Board members serving on ECA’s Advisory Board.

 How often will the field at Civic Park be used?

 Our goal is to keep Civic Park active year-round with activities that provide a broad range of community benefits.
 The new facility will be used by many different groups and programs.
-We calculate that KidSports, youth organizations, adult recreational leagues, semi-pro soccer, ultimate frisbee, lacrosse, and rugby will use the turf fields more than 300 days per year.
-KidSports will have priority access to the facility but other uses will provide revenue to make Civic Park financially self-sustainable.
+We calculate that KIDSPORTS, youth organizations, adult recreational leagues, semi-pro soccer, ultimate frisbee, lacrosse, and rugby will use the turf field more than 300 days per year.
+KIDSPORTS will have priority access to the facility but other uses will provide revenue to make Civic Park financially self-sustainable.
 Contact us to find out how your team or organization can get involved and use the space!

 Does the neighborhood around Civic support what you are doing?